sanger-pathogens/Bio-RNASeq/README.md

 https://github.com/samtools/samtools/tree/0.1.18

-Once you've downloaded this, in a bash terminal in the samtools v0.1.18 directory, run
+Once you've downloaded this, in a bash terminal, in the samtools v0.1.18 directory, run

 	~$ make

-__NOTE:__ Don't run `make install`.
+__NOTE:__ You don't need to run `make install`.
 You don't need to install the older version of samtools on your system.

 When `make` finishes, you will need to set a couple of environment variables